ttothewiggy/TIL/SEO/SEO-Foundations.md

 - Avoid using technologies like JavaScript or Meta Refresh Tags for redirects, as they may cause indexing issues with search engines.
 - Having unique and properly handled URLs for each page will improve the chances of proper indexing and higher search engine rankings.

+### Leveraging structured data: Technical SEO

+- Structured data, often referred to as schema, provides a special syntax to help search engines identify specific types of content on web pages.
+- Schema.org is a collection of universal shared vocabulary founded by major search engines to define the structure and attributes of different content elements.
+- By using structured data, we can explicitly tell search engines what certain content elements are and provide additional metadata about them.
+- For example, structured data can be used to describe elements like product reviews, events, embedded videos, and food recipes, providing attributes such as ratings, dates, authors, and more.
+- Leveraging structured data allows search engines to have a deeper semantic understanding of content, leading to more relevant search results for users.
+- JSON-LD (JavaScript Object Notation for Linked Data) is the recommended method for implementing structured data.
+- There are around 800 types of structured data available on Schema.org, so explore the options and apply relevant data to different types of content on your website.
+- Anytime you can specifically identify content using structured data, it's beneficial for both search engines and visitors.

+### Using Google Search Console for SEO

+- Webmaster tools provided by major search engines (e.g., Google Search Console) offer valuable insights into a website's performance in search results and allow webmasters to provide instructions for crawling and indexing.
+- To begin, webmasters need to add their website as a property to the webmaster tool platform and verify ownership through various methods like HTML file upload, meta tag insertion, or DNS record changes.
+- The main dashboard in the webmaster tools provides an overview of key reports and messages related to the website.
+- The URL inspection feature allows webmasters to see how Google has crawled and indexed specific pages and request reindexing if needed.
+- The performance section offers reports on search queries, page performance, impressions, clicks, click-through rate, and average position.
+These reports can be filtered by various parameters like country, device type, and search appearance.
+- The index section includes the coverage report, which identifies issues with content indexing, duplicate content, blocked content, and crawl anomalies.
+- The sitemaps feature allows webmasters to submit and monitor the status of XML sitemaps, which help search engines discover and index website content.
+- The removal section allows webmasters to temporarily remove specific pages from Google's index.
+- The experience section covers mobile usability, page experience, core web vitals, and enhanced features like AMP (Accelerated Mobile Pages) and structured data.
+- The security and manual actions reports provide information on potential malware, hacking, or manual actions applied by Google.
+- The links section offers insights into external and internal linking, which can aid in off-page and on-page optimization efforts, respectively.
+- Webmasters should continually explore and use the various tools, features, and reports offered by webmaster tools to stay informed about their website's performance and address any issues effectively.

+### Using the Google Page Experience signal and Core Web Vitals

+- Search engines aim to understand your content, business, and site by analyzing how actual human users perceive it.
+Speed and performance are essential factors in this analysis.
+- Google has introduced Core Web Vitals, a collection of metrics to measure and improve overall performance and usability.
+The three key components are:
+  - Largest Contentful Paint (LCP): Measures the time it takes to render the largest content element visible on the screen.
+  - First Input Delay (FID): Measures the time from when a user first interacts with the page to when the browser responds.
+  - Cumulative Layout Shift (CLS): Measures how much different components in the layout shift around while users interact with the page.
+- These metrics can be found in various Google tools, such as PageSpeed Insights and the Core Web Vitals report in Google Search Console.
+- PageSpeed Insights provides both field data (real-world user data) and lab data (simulated data) reports.
+Field data is used for ranking purposes and is crucial to monitor.
+- The lab data report in PageSpeed Insights offers detailed diagnostics and improvement opportunities for each metric.
+- Core Web Vitals are essential ranking signals, part of the broader set of signals called page experience.
+Other page experience elements include mobile friendliness, security (HTTPS), and avoiding intrusive interstitials or popups.
+- Consistently monitoring Core Web Vitals, fixing issues promptly, and designing for speed, security, and performance will positively impact search visibility and user experience.

+### Planning content over the long term

+- Content is crucial for SEO, and a strategy should be built around clear goals and objectives tied to business or organizational objectives.
+- Understanding the target audience is essential to create relevant and engaging content that solves their problems and addresses their interests.
+- Developing a formal content plan, like a rolling editorial or content calendar, helps organize content creation, keyword targeting, promotion, and accountability.
+- Various content types, such as web pages, blog posts, videos, images, infographics, and more, can attract links and shares, boosting search visibility.
+- Generating content ideas involves monitoring news, social media, industry groups, and competitors, and leveraging relationships with customers, vendors, and partners.
+- Reusing and repurposing existing content can provide additional value and reach different audiences.
+- Execution is vital, and content should have impeccable grammar, spelling, and language use to reflect well on the organization.
+- Online reputation management is essential to ensure all content aligns with well-crafted and understood policies for writing and publishing.
+- Promoting new content through menus, site maps, homepage links, newsletters, and social sharing helps gain visibility and engagement.
+- Analyzing content performance using web analytics helps measure its impact on key performance indicators (KPIs) and business objectives.
+- Continuous planning, creating, and managing of high-quality content contributes to better search visibility and overall success.